WRFitch/fyp/readme.md

 # Will Fitch Final Year Project

-This is a repository for my final year project at university, implementing a neural regression of greenhouse gas data using neural bi-networks and/or modified Unet architecture.
+This is a repository for my final year project at Brunel University London, implementing a neural regression of greenhouse gas data using fastai and transfer learning.